Who are we and what are we about?

 For years we've had a supply issue when sourcing grass-fed lamb here in the USA.
-That's why we now offer 100% grass-fed lamb from Australia.
+That's why we now offer 100% grass-fed lamb from New Zealand.
 Ranchers in the southern hemisphere have a long history of raising grass-fed stock and they are good at it.

 All Slanker Grass-Fed and Omega-3 Meats are Beyond Organic.
 The meats are natural, no sugar, no added hormones, not fed antibiotics, non-GMO, gluten free, high Omega-3, free range, cage free, and humanely raised.
 What actually makes our meats the healthiest meats in the world and sets them apart from all others is that they are zero glycemic, nutrient dense and diverse, with Omega-6 to Omega-3 fatty acids balances of less than 2:1.
 These last three points impact health and disease way more than all of the other labels combined.
 It's why we say "Beyond Organic" because it's the actual chemistry of our meats that makes them so healthy.
 Read our eBook, The Real Diet of Man for a fuller understanding of food chemistry and the chemicals that cause chronic disease.